When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Best for Early Language Education

-This multi-concept book by Matthew Van Fleet uses an astounding range of interactive experiences (flaps, tabs, scratch-and-sniff, and more) to teach children language skills.
+This multi-concept book by Matthew Van Fleet uses an astounding range of interactive experiences to teach language skills.
+We are talking flaps, pull-tabs, and scratch-and-sniff elements that keep little hands busy.

 The Big Sticker Book of Birds